MihirR23/Aerospace_Digital_Twin/_tabs/technical-decisions.md

 **Decision Rationale:** The combined changes produced a 5.2 percentage point accuracy improvement (91.8% to 97.0%) with substantially reduced variance (2.3% to 0.7%).
 Both new fault types achieved near-perfect classification immediately, confirming their sensor signatures are physically distinct from existing classes.
 The XGBoost algorithm handles the remaining Asymmetric/Delayed overlap more effectively than Random Forest, raising Asymmetric_Speed from the confusion levels seen in earlier testing to 87.0%.

-**Outcome:** Model saved as `xgboost_7class_model_v3.pkl` and deployed in the real-time classification GUI (V9).
-The GUI was updated to display all 7 fault classes with corresponding severity levels, probability bars and plain-English fault descriptions.
+**Outcome:** Model saved as `fault_classifier_best.pkl` and deployed in the real-time classification GUI (V9).
+The GUI was updated to display all 7 fault classes with corresponding severity levels, probability bars and fault descriptions.

 ---